Q & A

 Welcome to the Planet Natural Garden Forum!
 Whether you’re new to gardening or have been at it for some time, here you can search existing messages for answers to your questions or post a new message for others to reply to.
 If this is your first visit, please read over our forum instructions carefully before posting.
 Enjoy!

-Does anyone have any experience with predatory insects INSIDE the house?
+Does anyone have any experience using beneficial insects INSIDE the house?
 It seems like they could grow as out of control as the pests in the first place.

 I’m an orchid grower with thrips or spider mites for the 1st time in 5 years.
 (Silver marks on undersides of leaves; rotting patches above.)
 Presumably this is because I moved from a foggy area of San Francisco to an area with more sun/less humidity.